SkylineCommunications/dataminer-docs/connector-help/connector_help/Rogers_Communications_Juniper_CSV_Importer.md

 # Rogers Communications Juniper CSV Importer

-This is a **data collector** driver that will import a CSV report file from the **Juniper** and will allow the user to filter the report using specific parameter filters.
+This is a **data collector** connector that will import a CSV report file from the **Juniper** and will allow the user to filter the report using specific parameter filters.

 ## About